jazzyjackson/MIXINTvNegative1/guide/component-details/convo-block.md

 When you cd out of a directory, people can see where you went and can follow you, if they have permission

+I think there's a way... to poll the server for who is tailing this convo file yeah for sure whose reading this convo right now? these users: ...

+So having an event source for users entering and leaving (untailing) will be useful notification IRC style
+I guess people might appreciate if I used IRC protocol but I don't know that's another piece of software you can write an IRC client yourself if you want

 chatroom block
 chatbot conversations are separate network requests human conversations are tail streaming, just a subtle difference to signal the nature of the interaction